FAQ About EVGR Parking Impacts

-Residents who purchased long-term ‘ES’ parking permits may return their permits for a prorated refund or stop future automatic payments being processed monthly through P&TS.
+Residents who purchased long-term ‘ES’ parking permits may return their permits for a prorated refund or stop future automatic payments being processed monthly through Stanford Transportation.
 Retroactive refunds are not available.

 EV residents are encouraged to consider not purchasing or renewing their parking permits, especially for those living within or adjacent to construction areas.
 Learn about the EVGR Car Free Club, which rewards "car free" residents of Escondido Village, Mirrielees, and Rains in a variety of ways.

-Could P&TS create reserved spaces for family parking and loading zones?
+Could Stanford Transportation create reserved spaces for family parking and loading zones?

 Ten loading zones have been established in Escondido Village to make it convenient for residents, including those with young children, to unload items from their vehicles.
 [See loading zones map]

 While EV residents have the option of honoring parking for families on a voluntary basis, family parking is not being enforced.